Now available at Ziply Fiber!

 • $9.25 on qualified internet access service with or without telephone service.

-*Please note, effective December 1, 2023 the monthly discount for telephone service only will be eliminated.
+*Please note, effective December 1, 2024 the monthly discount for telephone service only has been eliminated.

 • The customer must purchase the highest performing generally available residential offering lexographically ranked by (i) download bandwidth; (ii) upload bandwidth; and (iii) usage allowance.

-An eligible resident living on federally recognized Tribal Lands who participates in one of above programs or one of the following federal assistance programs shall also qualify for an additional monthly credit of up to $25.00 with Enhanced Tribal Lifeline and up to $100.00 toward installation fees with Tribal Link-Up Assistance:
+An eligible resident living on federally recognized Tribal lands who participates in one of the above programs or one of the following federal assistance programs shall also qualify for an additional monthly credit of up to $25.00 with the Enhanced Tribal Benefit and up to $100.00 toward installation fees with Tribal Link Up assistance:

 • Bureau of Indian Affairs General Assistance